-There are likely to be classic cars and collector’s cars that don’t devaluate so much, as these have different stores of value to buyers (in other words, the value of the car isn’t affected by higher numbers of previous keepers).
+There are likely to be classic cars and collectors cars that don’t de-value so much, as these have different stores of value to buyers (in other words, the value of the car isn’t affected by a higher numbers of previous keepers).

-If you are looking to buy a vehicle that has had multiple previous owners then you may wish to ask the vendor exactly how many appear on the V5 logbook, and verify this against a data check.
+But for most people, if you are looking to buy a vehicle that has had multiple previous owners then you may wish to ask the vendor exactly how many appear on the V5 logbook, and verify this against a data check.
 If the numbers seriously mismatch, then this might be a red flag – and you should consider walking away.

 How do I check the number of previous keepers?

-With a vehicle owner check (previous keeper check) from FreeCarCheck, we will verify the exact number of previous owners any car, van or motorbike has had, according to several sources.
+With a vehicle owner check (previous keeper check) from FreeCarCheck, we will verify the exact number of previous owners of any car, van or motorbike, and cross-check it with several sources.
 This can reassure you that the logbook details are correct or highlight that it may have been stolen or cloned if something is amiss.

 We source our data from the Driver and Vehicle Licensing Agency (DVLA) when conducting a car owner check.
 Our report provides highly accurate information, so you can verify that it matches the information provided by the seller.

-The car owner checks that we do at FreeCarCheck come included as standard with our Premium report, which is the cheapest fully-featured data check online.
+The car owner checks at FreeCarCheck come included as standard with all our Premium reports, which is the cheapest fully-featured data check online (compare us here).
 Why pay more – and why risk being defrauded and losing money for the sake of a few pounds?

 How many previous keepers is too many?